 📖 Substitutions & Variations

-- Cheese makes everything better!
-Stir in cheddar or mozzarella for a gooey, melty mash.
+- Add cheese: Stir in cheddar or Parmesan for a savory, gooey twist.

-Step One: Chop your potatoes into chunks and boil them for 10-12 minutes until tender.
+- Step 1: Chop your potatoes into chunks and boil them for 10-12 minutes until tender.
 At the same time, boil an egg for your deviled egg "eyeballs."

-Step Two: In a blender, combine cream cheese (or crème fraîche), milk, chives, tarragon, and parsley.
+- Step 2: In a blender, combine cream cheese (or crème fraîche), milk, chives, tarragon, and parsley.
 Blitz until smooth and creamy.
 Set aside a small amount of this herby puree for the deviled eggs.

-Step Three: Once the potatoes are boiled, drain the water and mash them until smooth.
+- Step 3: Once the potatoes are boiled, drain the water and mash them until smooth.
 Stir in the herby puree, saving a small spoonful for the eggs, and mix until the mash turns a bright green.
 Add salt and pepper to taste.

 👩🍳 Expert Tips